-A little girl who is unconscious cannot be woken as the doctors are clueless with what ails her.
+A little girl who is unconscious cannot be woken as the doctors are clueless about what ails her.
 Will she wake up or will she die?
 This is a question her Grandfather Matt wants to unravel.
 Is it something to do with supernatural causes?

-There are 2 styles of me reading a story full of suspense; I’ll either read it till I’m done with a 100 pages of reading OR I just finish reading the entire book.
+There are 2 styles of me reading a story full of suspense; I’ll either read it till I’m done with 100 pages of reading OR I just finish reading the entire book.
 Here, I finished reading the book in one go.

 The pace of the book:

-The pace in the beginning is slow as the author wants us to understand the characters.
+The pace, in the beginning, is slow as the author wants us to understand the characters.
 Till the climax, the book maintains a normal pace.
 The ending was quicker than I expected.
 It could have been stretched for a bit longer.

 The writing style:

 I liked the basic and simple to read language style of writing.
 It’s good for any reader when he/she can read it without use of jargons tough to understand for many.

 The character development is decent enough.
 The antagonist (enemy) and the protagonists (Matt and Vikram) have better character development as the story progresses.